 I simply miss this place and the magic sunsets seen from these streets packed with people.

-The whole area is super nice, and you must just sit and do nothing on these stairs and in this square, while you rest in between seeing other sights in Rome.
+The whole area is super nice, and you must just sit and do nothing on these stairs and in this square (one of the most beautiful piazzas in Rome), while you rest in between seeing other sights in Rome.